Switzerland’s biggest travel magazine

 Cover story | 10 pages | text & photography

-Annette and I are asking ourselves: will we be able to teach ten-year-old Amelie ourselves?
+Annette and I are asking ourselves two things: will we be able to teach ten-year-old Amelie ourselves?
 We have no teaching experience.
 And how will Smilla cope with the country and its people?
 Up until now she has never been south of Stuttgart.

 Arriving takes time.
 I remember the phrase of a Turkish friend: “The soul travels on foot”.
 We spend the first week in an eco-lodge north of Colombo.
 Half-board, bungalow with beach access, ideal for settling in.
 Especially Amelie and Smilla get a lot of time to process the countless new impressions – foreign people, animals, temperatures, dishes and smells.

 Finally in Traveller Mode

 After the first, “all-inclusive” week, we now go into traveller mode.
 For the first stage we rent an air-conditioned minibus with a driver.
 This is how we will cover most of our long-distance trips on the island.